leto/math--gsl/README.md

 ## Git repo dependencies

-SWIG 2.x is needed to build Math::GSL from the git repo, in addition to all the dependencies above.
+SWIG >= 2.x is needed to build Math::GSL from the git repo, in addition to all the dependencies above.
 2.0.8 or newer is required to work with Perl 5.20 and higher.
+SWIG 3.x is recommended.

+On OS X with Homebrew, you can install swig with:

+    brew install swig

 # Installation